michafdlr/mathe-lern-app/README.md

 This project is open-source and available under the MIT License.

+## Note

-Note: This project is intended as a learning exercise in Next.js and React development.
-While it may not be a production-ready application, it demonstrates foundational concepts and practices in modern web development.
+This project is intended as a learning exercise in Next.js and React development.
+While it may not be a production-ready application or has some (hopefully minor) issues, it demonstrates foundational concepts and practices in modern web development.